Underground Oil Tank Detection & Removal

 Steps to ensure your property is free of fuel tanks

-- If no conclusive records exist, have your property surveyed by an environmental consultant.
+1. Have your property surveyed by an environmental consultant.
 To locate a provider, search "fuel tank environmental consultant BC".

 Optional: Check with West Vancouver Fire & Rescue to see if there are any reports registered to your property relating to fuel tanks by calling 604-925-7370 or by emailing the fire department at firstname.lastname@example.org.
 Note: Closure Report records are only maintained up to Dec 31, 2017.

 2. If a fuel tank is located, you will need to hire a qualified environmental consultant or engineer to work alongside the professional oil tank contractor.
 Once the tank is removed, the environmental consultant will take soil samples to ensure it is not contaminated.